captainkello/sample_app/README.md

-Rails method csrf_meta_tags, which prevents cross-site request forgery (CSRF), a type of malicious web attack.

-Note that, in contrast to the plural convention for controller names, model names are singular: a Users controller, but a User model.)
+This practice of evaluating || expressions from left to right and stopping on the first true value is known as short-circuit evaluation.

-he table name is plural (users) even though the model name is singular (User), which reflects a linguistic convention followed by Rails:
+The table name is plural (users) even though the model name is singular (User), which reflects a linguistic convention followed by Rails:

 Starting in Rails 4.0, the preferred method to find by attribute is to use the find_by method instead, passing the attribute as a hash: